 culinary team – including Adam Bennett MCA, John Williams OBE and Bocuse d’Or UK candidate 2019, Tom Phillips.

-The panel of judges will be looking for great culinary technique and creativity along with complexity where appropriate and for harmony of combinations within the dish.
-They will also be looking for chefs to demonstrate an understanding of the unique style of the Bocuse d’Or in a three hour 45 minute cook off.
+The Bocuse d’Or UK Academy has selected a panel of high profile chefs, from the UK and beyond with experience of the Bocuse d’Or, to judge the chefs.
+The judges will look for culinary technique and creativity, complexity where appropriate and harmony of combinations within the dish.
+They will also be looking for chefs to demonstrate an understanding of the unique style of the Bocuse d’Or in the three hour 45 minute cook off.

 10am to 12pm Competition Commences (during show hours)